TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

 9. Create Pull request

-   Now, in your browser, visit the forked repository in your `Github
+   Now, in your browser, visit the forked repository in your `GitHub
    <https://github.com/>`__ workspace.
 Github will already make
    some suggestions for a pull request and will display your pushed branch as "Your recently pushed branches".